-Dr. Penny Haynes, Vice President of Academic Affairs
+Dr. Penny Haynes, Vice President for Academic and Student Affairs & Provost

-As the Vice President of Academic Affairs, Penny Haynes provides oversight of and strategic direction to the College's five academic divisions, Academic Services, online education, Library, Registrar and the TRiO program, among other areas of responsibility.
+As the Vice President for Academic and Student Affairs & Provost, Penny Haynes provides oversight of and strategic direction to the College's five academic divisions, Academic Services, online education, Library, Registrar and the TRiO program, among other areas of responsibility.
 Previously she held positions at other institutions of instruction: Campus Director, Vice President and Associate Dean.
-She holds an Ed.D from Teacher’s College, Columbia University in Organizational Learning and Leadership, Adult Education, an M.A. from Binghamton University, a B.S. from SUNY Oneonta, and an A.A.S. from Broome Community College.
+She holds an Ed.D. from Teacher’s College, Columbia University in Organizational Learning and Leadership, Adult Education, an M.A. from Binghamton University, a B.S. from SUNY Oneonta, and an A.A.S. from Broome Community College.

 Dr. DeShawn McGarrity, Executive Director of SUNY College and Career Counseling Center

 As the Executive Director of the SUNY College and Career Counseling Center (SUNY CCCC) at SUNY Schenectady, Dr. McGarrity oversees programs and services for educationally, and economically disadvantaged Capital District residents age 16 and older by providing employment, educational assistance services (i.e., GED attainment, applying to college, etc.), financial literacy, and community resources.
 The SUNY CCCC is located in the heart of downtown Schenectady at Center City, is administered by Schenectady County Community College and is a part of the State University of New York's University Center for Academic and Workforce Development (UCAWD) that oversees a “System within a system” of 10 Educational Opportunity Centers (EOC’s), a second Outreach Center in the North Bronx, and over 35 ATTAIN Labs statewide.
 Dr. McGarrity holds a B.A. in Speech Communication from SUNY Potsdam, the M.A. degree in Women's Studies from the University at Albany, and the D.M.
 (Doctor of Management) degree in Community College Policy and Administration from the University of Maryland University College.
 She is a graduate of the SUNY Educational Opportunity Program Distinguished Alumni Award (2018) and she serves on various boards, committees, and maintains various memberships to organizations in the community and within the higher education profession.
 This is Dr. McGarrity’s second appointment at SCCC, over the past 18 years, she has held administrative positions at the University at Albany, Clarkson University, and Amherst College in Amherst, Massachusetts."

 Paula Ohlhous, Chief of Staff